 With a major portion of consumers trying to move away from diamonds that come from an unverifiable source, teal sapphires present a unique opportunity in terms of a gemstone that is not just unique in its aesthetics but also in its sourcing.
 It is interesting to note that while Africa has long held a bad reputation for unethically sourced” blood diamonds” and other gemstones, the major sources of teal sapphires are Gombe in Nigeria and IIkaka in Madagascar where the mines are family owned and artisanal, benefitting the local community economically, socially and culturally.

 For Navneet Gems and Minerals, we primarily source teal and mermaid sapphires from verified mines in Australia, ensuring that we receive proper documentation of every source.
 We also source from other mines like Montana, Nigeria, and Madagascar which we have personally inspected and have made sure that they are devoid of local conflict, child labor, and slavery.

 INEXPENSIVE 21ST CENTURY SAPPHIRE

-Since most millennials are middle income earners, looking for something unique within their budget, teal sapphires perfectly fit that bill.
+Since most millennials are middle-income earners, looking for something unique within their budget, teal sapphires perfectly fit that bill.
 Teal and mermaid sapphires can be 50-60% lesser than their more conventionally popular counterparts like the cornflower blue sapphires or Padparadscha sapphires in a comparable quality and size.
-The presents as an exciting alternative for one of a kind engagement rings that symbolises the calmness and depth of blue with the reposting energies of the green – all within a reasonable budget.
+The presents as an exciting alternative for one-of-a-kind engagement rings that symbolize the calmness and depth of blue with the reposting energies of the green – all within a reasonable budget.